 After some explanation, they quickly realise it is normal for every procedure to have risks, and that we only proceed if the cost, benefit and risk ratios are worthwhile.

 As I like to say, even crossing a road with the traffic light green comes with risks – errant drivers are something you cannot control!
 Hence while it is important to watch out for the risks, it should not prevent you from crossing that road if the benefits far outweigh the risks.

 - Unintended relaxation of surrounding muscles and temporarily causing weakness in areas not desired

 - Local allergic reactions

 - Systemic allergic reaction – there has been 1 described in the literature and no lasting damage caused to the patient (3)

-Lesson learnt: don’t try to decide for yourself if you “need” botox.
+Don’t try to decide for yourself if you “need” botox.
 Find a doctor you can trust and listen to his opinion.
 Some patients tell me that they tell their doctors where they want botox and even how much they require, and the doctor helps them with exactly what they want.
-Wouldn’t it make more sense if the doctor with years of experience advises you on which areas you need them, and what dose!?
+Wouldn’t it make more sense if the doctor with years of experience advises you on which areas you need them, and what does!?

 If you stop seeing results from your Botox treatments, stop doing them already.
 The short and long term risks are not worth it, and your money and time are better spent elsewhere.